tomit4/git_presentation/README.md

 Nearly every VCS has some form of branching support.
 Branching means you diverge from the main line of development and continue to do work without messing with that main line.
-Usually this is an expensive process, often requiring you to create a new copy of your source code directory, which can take a loong time for large projects.
+Usually this is an expensive process, often requiring you to create a new copy of your source code directory, which can take a long time for large projects.
 Git, on the other hand, takes a more lightweight and unique approach to branching.
 It is this feature that has made Git stand out amongst the rest as the predominant VCS today.